He-Is-HaZaRdOuS/HyPerTune/README.md

 # HyPerTune-tools

-**HyPerTune-tools** is a suite of scripts designed to automate the benchmarking and data analysis of the **Kahypar** program.
+**HyPerTune-tools** is a suite of scripts designed to automate the benchmarking and data analysis of the **Kahypar** and **PaToH** programs.
 These tools are built to handle hundreds of matrices, enabling you to convert matrix files, generate preset variations, run performance benchmarks, and analyze the results efficiently.

 ## ⚠️ Usage Notice